Nelson Mandela once said:

 Learning from other nations helps improve education worldwide

 There are many reasons why some countries perform better than others in the education sector.
 One main factor that emerges from this comparison, is clear: it is the adult to child or teacher to student ratio and the school attendance rate or percentage of children in education.
-The more children are enrolled in education, the better the outcomes for the nations’ scores.
+The more children are enrolled in education, the better the outcomes for the overall nations’ scores as well as in subject categories such as essay writing or math.

 Leaders in developing countries need to learn from the leading nations in education listed above if they want to get the same or even better results as the top countries with good education.
 However, they need to adjust any scheme or program to their own situation with regards to funds, resources, and cultural conditions.
 Parents play a vital role in improving education too by working with educators and policymakers closely, providing feedback and recommendations.

-Jessica Chapman, a writing editor at essay writing service the UK from Chicago.
+- Jessica Chapman is a writing editor from Chicago working at a top essay writing service and with eduintello.com.
 She is into sport and politics, enjoys traveling.